DillonKyleDev/FlatEngine/README.md

 ____________________________________________________________________________________________________________
 ![inspector](https://github.com/user-attachments/assets/173fc721-7a84-4edd-85a5-6b805c9a9a74)
 ____________________________________________________________________________________________________________
-Speaking of Tags, this is where you go to set a GameObject's Tags within the editor.
-The final, and most important part of the Inspector is the ability to add new components to GameObjects.
-You can do this either by clicking the three dots hamburger button on the top right or using the big purple "Add Component" button on the very bottom of the viewport.
+The final and perhaps most important feature of the Inspector window is the ability to add new components to GameObjects.
+You can do this either by clicking the three dots expand button on the top right or using the big purple "Add Component" button on the very bottom of the viewport.
 ____________________________________________________________________________________________________________
 ![addComponent](https://github.com/user-attachments/assets/3cf147ac-54d5-41b9-a3fc-55e668d022bc)